w3c/wai-tutorials/source/images/decorative.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

 Screen readers also allow the use of WAI-ARIA to hide elements by using `role="presentation"`.
-Note that this feature is not as widely supported as using a null `alt` attribute.
+However, currently this feature is not as widely supported as using a null `alt` attribute.

 {::nomarkdown}
 <%= code_start %>